ansible/ansible-builder/docs/collection_metadata.rst

 Dependency introspection
 ========================

-If any dependencies are given, the introspection is run by Ansible Builder so that the requirements are sanitized (deduped) before container image assembly.
+If any dependencies are given, the introspection is run by Ansible Builder so that the requirements are found and sanitized (deduped) before container image assembly.

 A user can see the introspection output during the builder intermediate phase using the ``build -v3`` option.